Christian Bethancourt Preview, Player Props: Rays vs. Twins

-In his last game, he went 1-for-4 with an RBI against the Mariners.
+In his most recent game he had a one-hit performance (1-for-4) against the Mariners.

 Christian Bethancourt Game Info & Props vs. the Twins